marosan28/pup-power/README.md

 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type `git clone`, and then paste the URL you copied.
 7. Press enter and the clone should be created.

+## Credits

+### Code

+-   The hamburger menu came from [W3 Schools](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp)

+### Content

+- The information about benefits for dog swimming was found on [here] (https://topdoghealth.com/the-top-5-benefits-of-swimming-for-dogs/)
+- The playground information about why dogs need to play was found [here] (https://www.pedigree.com/dog-care/health/the-serious-benefits-of-play) and the information about dog training was found [here](https://vcahospitals.com/know-your-pet/dog-behavior-and-training---play-and-exercise)
+- The Gym information was found [here](https://www.thefarmersdog.com/digest/how-much-exercise-do-dogs-need/)

+### Media

+-  Dog images were found on [123RF](https://www.123rf.com/) and edited via [shutterstock editor](https://www.shutterstock.com/editor)

+- The playground and park images were found on (shutterstock)[https://www.shutterstock.com]

+### Acknowledgements

+-   My Mentor for continuous all the tips and helpful feedback.

+-   Slack student support.

+-   [Kevin Powell](https://www.youtube.com/kevinpowell) for all the tutorials that helped me throught the project.